brightsparklabs/appcli/README.md

 ## Migration from appcli version <=1.3.6 to version >1.3.6

-As a result of supporting application-level settings files, all references to settings in template files have moved.
+As a result of supporting application context files, all references to settings in template files have moved.

 All settings in `settings.yml` used in templating are now namespaced under